milanofthe/pathsim/docs/source/examples/fmcw_radar.rst

     from pathsim import Simulation, Connection

-    #the standard blocks
+    #from the block library
-    from pathsim.blocks import Multiplier, Scope, Adder, Spectrum, Delay
+    from pathsim.blocks import Multiplier, Scope, Adder, Spectrum, Delay, ChirpSource, ButterworthLowpassFilter

-    #we also need some special blocks from the rf (radio-frequency) library
-    from pathsim.blocks.rf import ChirpSource, ButterworthLowpassFilter

 Now lets define the system parameters starting with the :class:`.ChirpSource`, which is defined by the starting frequency, the bandwith and the ramp duration.